ZimmermanGroup/molecularGSM/README.md

     $make -j8

-8. An executable named "gfstringq.exe" will be created in BUILD/GSM directory.
+8. An executable named "gsm.${CALCULATOR}.exe" will be created in BUILD/GSM directory, where ${CALCULATOR} is the name of the QM package.

-To run gfstringq.exe, copy the executable to the working directory (where the input files are) or create a symbolic link to it in the working directory.
+To run gsm, copy the executable to the working directory (where the input files are) or reference it with using the full path.